Butterflies are fascinating to photograph. If you don’t know where to start in butterfly photography, we’ll teach you a few useful tips.

 It can be frustrating if you don’t know how to focus your lens while taking macro butterfly photography.
 You have to respond quickly to their movements, or otherwise, you’ll miss the moment.
 We’ll show you a few techniques you can try to help you nail the shot.

 The first method is to use Continuous or AI Servo Focus Mode.
 This autofocus feature allows your camera to track any movement in your frame and focus on that.
 Point your lens at the butterfly while half-pressing the shutter button.
 Let your device do the rest.

 The only downside is that it may not always focus on the areas that you want sharp.

 If you don’t trust your camera to do the focusing for you, you can try doing it manually, instead.

 First, disable your Autofocus Mode.
 Then turn your focus ring left or right until your subject looks sharp.
 It’s a slower process, but at least you have full control over your device.

 Of course, you don’t have to stick to one option when shooting wildlife photography.
-Since these pieces of equipment are all portable, you can bring them all with you whenever you need to photograph butterflies.
+These pieces of equipment are all portable.
+You can bring them with you whenever you need to photograph butterflies.